[xoo_el_action type="login" display="button" text="Login / Sign Up" change_to="logout" redirect_to="same"]

 Brett Little – Education Manager

-Brett has served at GHI since 2011 and since then has helped oversee the LEED for Homes program ensuring certification over nearly 10,000 units across 100’s projects.
-Brett helps to instruct or moderate education sessions that are both online and in-person, frequently conducting more than 50 per year.
-He serves as a LEED for Homes Green Rater on small, affordable housing projects in the Grand Rapids, Michigan area.
-Additionally, he helps administer Enterprise Green Communities on Low-income Housing Projects across the Midwest region.
+Brett has served at GHI since 2011 and, since then, has helped oversee the LEED for Homes program, ensuring certification over nearly 10,000 units across 100’s projects.
+Brett helps instruct or moderate online and in-person education sessions, frequently conducting more than 50 per year.
+He serves as a LEED for Homes Green Rater on small, affordable housing projects in the Grand Rapids, Michigan area, USA.
+Additionally, he helps administer the Enterprise Green Communities program for low-income housing projects across the Midwest and the internal GHI GreenStar Homes Program.

 Brett-Little